AECCSB/sacb-meeting/index.md

 ![Network diagram](/public/img/network_diag.png)

+**All parts of the meeting can be accessed on [EventFinity](https://2020sacbmeeting.eventfinity.co/login).** Your login username is the email address you used to register.
+You should have received an email with the default password, or can also reset your password on this page.

-**The Systems Approaches to Cancer Biology conference will take place November 11–13, 2020 in a virtual format.
-More details will be provided shortly** This third biennial meeting will bring together the community of researchers applying systems methods to better understand cancer biology.
+**The Systems Approaches to Cancer Biology conference will take place November 11–13, 2020 in a virtual format.** This third biennial meeting will bring together the community of researchers applying systems methods to better understand cancer biology.

 #### Confirmed Speakers: